karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 ln -s /scratch/project_2006616/Data/* .
 ```

-Now you can check what is in yourr `Data` folder.
+Now you can check what is in your `Data` folder.
 You should have links to two sequence files containing the R1 and R2 reads.

 The raw genome data was given to us by the sequencing facility as a tar archive (**.tar.gz**).
 So the first thing we need to do is extract the archive: